00-joe-js/battle-line/README.md

 # Technologies & Vision

-Parcel is module system as alternative to React.
+Parcel is module system as alternative to Webpack.
 Will rever to webpack if it doesn't work out for hot module stuff but seems very good so far.

 Uses [SASS](https://sass-lang.com/) for CSS implementation, implemented by Parcel.